schoolofcities/urban-data-storytelling/urban-data-visualization/data-visualization/data-visualization.md

 Understanding these perceptual principles ensures that visualizations communicate information clearly and intuitively, aligning with how viewers naturally process visual stimuli.

 For example, based on this research, position on a common scale is easier to interpret than size or area for quantitative data.
 Comparing volumes is also relatively difficult.
-This leads to two recommendations...
+This leads to two recommendations:

-- Avoid pie charts (especially for more 3 categories) since they can be less effective than alternatives (e.g. bar charts)
+- Avoid pie charts (especially for more than 3 categories) since they can be less effective than alternatives (e.g. bar charts).
-- Avoid 3D charts in most cases because they tend to over-complicate, be difficult to read, and add extra visual clutter compared to 2D alternatives
+- Avoid 3D charts in most cases because they tend to over-complicate, be difficult to read, and add extra visual clutter compared to 2D alternatives.

 ### Visual accessibility

 Your data visualizations should be readable by everyone, which means thinking beyond aesthetics and into the realm of inclusive design.

-For charts and maps, there are two main things to consider
+For charts and maps, there are two main things to consider:

 1. Using colourblind safe colours.
 Tools, such as [ColorBrewer](https://colorbrewer2.org) can be used to pick safe colours.
 There are also [tools for uploading images](https://www.color-blindness.com/coblis-color-blindness-simulator/) (e.g. of a chart or a map), and test how it is viewed for different types of colourblindness.
-Highly recommend using this for any graphics that will appear in publications
+Highly recommend using this for any graphics that will appear in publications.

 2. Using adequate font sizes and making sure there is adequate level of contrast between foreground and background, especially with text.
 The greater the contrast between the foreground and background, the easier it is to read.
 For text, keep in mind that font size plays a significant role: smaller fonts require even higher contrast between the text color and background to maintain readability.
 There are online [tools for checking contrast ratios](https://webaim.org/resources/contrastchecker/) between background and foreground that are useful for design.